 While you are neither expected nor legally required to provide support, if you are a landlord who is willing to support your tenant, it is vital that you have access to the right resources and organisations.

-has an excellent advice page for helping someone else with a mental illness, as well as a wide range of available. also provides practical advice on how to respond when people with mental health problems experience a crisis.
+Mind has an excellent advice page for helping someone else with a mental illness, as well as a wide range of training courses available.
+The Mental Health Foundation also provides practical advice on how to respond when people with mental health problems experience a crisis.

 Here are some further tips on helping your tenant: